Allopathic remedies for dental pain

 One of the most serious ones I have seen refers to ziconotide (aka Prialt or SNX-111) which according to a study authored by the Ruhr University in Bochum (Germany) has led to increased incidence of suicide.
 Also, aspirin, paracetamol (tylenol etc.), ibuprofen (motrin, advil etc.) and perhaps others apparently inhibit proper mineral absorption, with minerals of course being a pivotal nutrient for teeth as well as the rest of the body.

-As with natural pain relievers, chemical/allopathic analgesics or anti-toothache formulae are often just temporary remedies and will require your getting the tooth "fixed" by a dentist (which is also a temporary measure which can and in my and some others' view does damage the ailing tooth even more)2 or alternatively (and bravely) attempting to take its stabilisation and/or (in the best of cases) recovery in your own hands.
+As with natural pain relievers, chemical/allopathic analgesics or anti-toothache formulae are often just temporary remedies and will require your getting the tooth "fixed" by a dentist (which is also a temporary measure which can damage the ailing tooth even more) or alternatively (and bravely) attempting to take its stabilisation and/or (in the best of cases) recovery in your own hands.

 As mentioned, the only way I found them effective (though I have only tried one or two of them at two occasions) was by directly lodging them against the painful tooth.
 In fact in the few cases I know of where salt and salt water or other natural remedies (such as garlic or urine rinses) didn't bring relief, application of an analgesic (half topically, the other half by ingestion just to be on the safe side [ingesting alone proved rather fruitless in my experience]) may prove indispensable and stop the pain within minutes, thus allowing restful sleep and subsequent "peace of tooth", the forming of a "healing" abscess etc.

 Incidentally, a variation of the direct application technique consists in the following: put several aspirin or other analgesics in a bowl and crush them.
 Add warm water (and optionally some salt).
 Soak a cotton ball in the solution and place it on or next to the painful tooth.
 Reheat the solution and reapply as needed.